sivakar12/udacity-disaster-response-ml-project/README.md

 # Disaster Response Pipeline Project

+### About
+This is a project I am doing as part of the Udacity Data Scientist Nanodegree program The core of this project is a machine learning classifier that reads messages coming during a disaster and classifies them into categories so they can be routed to the appropriate responder.
+It is a multilabel classification.
+The classification uses Bag of Words and TF-IDF techniques to model the text and there are data cleaning, tokenizing, stemming and lemmatizing tasks.
+The classifier is built making use of the pipeline features of Scikit Learn and Grid Search Cross Validation is used to tune the parameters

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.